Hezbollah says nuclear deal a victory for Iran

 BEIRUT Lebanon's Hezbollah on Monday hailed a nuclear deal between its patron Iran and world powers as "a major victory" for Tehran.

-The agreement, struck over the weekend, will see some sanctions that were imposed on Iran over its nuclear programme eased in exchange for Tehran halting some of its most sensitive atomic work.
+The agreement, struck over the weekend, will see some sanctions that were imposed on Iran over its nuclear program eased in exchange for Tehran halting some of its most sensitive atomic work.

 "What was achieved through this agreement is a major victory for Iran and to all the people of the region and it is a defeat for the enemies of these people," Hezbollah said in a statement.